The Manaslu Circuit Trek: A Scenic and Less Crowded Trek in Nepal

 Unique Cultural Experience

 The Manaslu Circuit is home to several ethnic groups, including the Nubri and Tsum Valley people.
-Their unique culture, traditions, and hospitality are a highlight of the trek.
-You'll have the opportunity to interact with locals and learn about their way of life.
+Their unique culture, traditions, and hospitality are a main highlight of the trek.
+Each group has its own distinct customs, dress, language and way of life.
+You'll have the opportunity to interact with locals and learn about their lifestyle.

 Monasteries and Gompas